luisacicolini/luisacicolini.github.io/src/pages/papers/essence-bluespec.md

 ---
+layout: ../../layouts/BaseLayout.astro
-title: The Essence of Bluespec
+title:The Essence of Bluespec
 ---
 A paper so beautiful and clean that I somehow wish I had written.